 - 8.1.4 Other Federal agencies may raise concerns regarding compliance with this MOU by DOT&PF and may communicate these concerns to FHWA.
 The FHWA will review the concerns and any information provided to FHWA by such other Federal agency.
 If FHWA determines the concern has merit, FHWA shall inform the DOT&PF Environmental Program Manager.
 The DOT&PF will review the concerns and any information provided to FHWA, and work with the other Federal agency to resolve the concern.
-If the concern remains unresolved, FHWA will notify DOT&PF and will work with both DOT&PF and the other Federal agency to resolve the issue and, if necessary, take appropriate action to ensure compliance with this MOU. - 8.1.5 At DOT&PF's request, FHWA may assist DOT&PF in evaluating its environmental program and developing or modifying any of its processes or procedures to carry out the responsibilities it has assumed under this MOU, including, but not limited to, emerging national policy issues and those processes and procedures concerning DOT&PF's consultation, coordination, and communication with other Federal agencies.

-- 8.1.6 Communications between DOT&PF and FHWA regarding the administration of the responsibilities assigned and assumed under this MOU, and other process and Program-level communications described in subparts 8.1.2 and 8.1.5 of this MOU, are normally considered intra-agency communications for the purpose of deliberative process privileges under the Freedom of Information Act and the Alaska Public Records Act.
-The DOT&PF and FHWA shall promptly notify each other of requests for public records regarding the administration of the Program in Alaska. - 8.1.7 For active projects where DOT&PF is assuming responsibilities from FHWA under this MOU, FHWA shall allow DOT&PF access to its project files and arrange for copies to be provided upon request by DOT&PF. - 8.1.8 The DOT&PF's obligations and responsibilities under 23 CFR 1.5 are not altered in any way by executing this MOU.
+If the concern remains unresolved, FHWA will notify DOT&PF and will work with both DOT&PF and the other Federal agency to resolve the issue and, if necessary, take appropriate action to ensure compliance with this MOU. - 8.1.5 At DOT&PF's request, FHWA may assist DOT&PF in evaluating its environmental program and developing or modifying any of its processes or procedures to carry out the responsibilities it has assumed under this MOU, including, but not limited to, emerging national policy issues and those processes and procedures concerning DOT&PF's consultation, coordination, and communication with other Federal agencies. - 8.1.6 Communications between DOT&PF and FHWA regarding the administration of the responsibilities assigned and assumed under this MOU, and other process and Program-level communications described in subparts 8.1.2 and 8.1.5 of this MOU, are normally considered intra-agency communications for the purpose of deliberative process privileges under the Freedom of Information Act and the Alaska Public Records Act.
+The DOT&PF and FHWA shall promptly notify each other of requests for public records regarding the administration of the Program in Alaska. - 8.1.8 The DOT&PF's obligations and responsibilities under 23 C.F.R.
+1.5 are not altered in any way by executing this MOU.